Best Medicare Advantage Plans in Utah (2026)

 Our Methodology: How We Chose the Best Utah Medicare Advantage Plans

-• Star Ratings (40%): CMS star ratings assess plan performance in care quality, customer service and member experience.
-The Overall Star Rating merges Part C (medical benefits) and Part D (prescription drug coverage) scores into one rating on a 1 to 5-star scale.
-Higher-rated plans score better in our evaluation.
+• Star Ratings (40%): CMS star ratings measure care quality, customer service and member experience.
+The Overall Star Rating combines Part C and Part D scores on a 1 to 5-star scale.
+Higher-rated plans score better.

 These factors create a fair comparison of Medicare Advantage plans, weighing costs against care quality and service.